top of page

 For those who experience symptomatic hypermobility, these types of reactions can be quite frustrating, particularly as hypermobility can cause quite debilitating acute and chronic style pain.
 Just remember hypermobility is a spectrum with mild to extreme hypermobility and asymptomatic to severely symptomatic hypermobility.
 So, comparing your mobility levels with the next person doesn’t tell you whether you’ve got a HSD.

 How does hypermobility/HSD occur?
-Joint hypermobility can occur via joint trauma such as injury, or from repetitive joint stress/load from training which leads to increased mobility.
+Joint hypermobility can be genetic in nature, can occur via joint trauma such as from injury, or from repetitive joint stress/load from training.
 However, HSDs are secondary to autosomal dominant hereditary connective tissue disorders that affect the connective tissue of a joint, specifically the collagen.

 Understanding connective tissue, muscle and collagen Connective tissue is a type of tissue in the body that connects, separates and supports the joints.
 Examples of connective tissue are tendons, fascia, joint capsule and ligaments.
 Skeletal muscle is another type of tissue of the body that performs voluntary contractile actions under control of the somatic nervous system to move the body through space.
 Both connective tissue and skeletal muscle are built via the foundation blocks of collagen.